Raid on Combahee Ferry: Background

-Following the first shots of the Civil War at Fort Sumter in Charleston Harbor, South Carolina, the new Confederate States of America quickly moved to defend coastal South Carolina.
+Following the first shots of the Civil War at Fort Sumter in Charleston Harbor, South Carolina, the Confederate States of America quickly moved to defend coastal South Carolina.
 Union forces tried to take control of the area to secure the fine harbors, which they needed to operate in the South.
-In November 1861, Union Navy and Army troops invaded Port Royal, south of Charleston near the town of Beaufort.
+In November 1861, Union Navy and Army troops invaded Port Royal, south of Charleston.
 They occupied most of Beaufort County and the Sea Islands.

 Planters and overseers fled area plantations ahead of the oncoming Union troops, and their departure liberated thousands of slaves.
 Several Union Army infantry regiments were formed with these former slaves, including the 2nd South Carolina Infantry under Col. James Montgomery.
 Montgomery was a guerilla fighter from Kansas who had fought in numerous clashes between pro- and anti-slavery forces there and in Missouri before the war.
 His style of warfare became common in South Carolina, Georgia and Florida.
-In 1862 Tubman had been assigned to Beaufort to help teach and nurse the former slaves on the Sea Islands.
+In 1862 Harriet Tubman had been assigned to Beaufort to help teach and nurse the former slaves on the Sea Islands.

 In the spring of 1863, Union commanders began planning raids into the fortified upper reaches of South Carolina's coastal rivers, such as the Combahee, Ashepoo, and Edisto.
 The objectives were to remove torpedoes (mines) from the river, seize supplies from area plantations, and destroy the plantations.
 The Union forces were to encourage recruits for infantry regiments among any healthy adult male slaves freed by these actions.